Below is a quick list of terms and phrases frequently used by members of the writing community (organized alphabetically).

 Hook: Depending on its use, this word refers to many things.
 Usually a hook refers to either what is gripping about your story or the first sentence in a query letter that grabs a literary agent’s attention.

 Literary agent: People who represent authors seeking traditional publication (vs. self-publication).
 Literary agents will pitch authors’ manuscripts to editors at publishing houses with the hope of them ultimately purchasing the book/selecting it for publication.
 Literary agents do not make money until their authors do.
 They typically make 15% of a writer’s earnings.

-MG: Middle grade (an age group).
+MG: Middle grade (an age category).

 MS: This refers to a manuscript, a writer’s unpublished (possibly unedited) book that they’re currently writing/editing/querying.

 Novella: A short book (usually between 20,000-50,000 words).

 Pantser: A writer who “flies by the seed of their pants.”
 In other words, a writer who doesn’t plan out their novel, but writes to discover the story.

 Pitch: Similar to an elevator pitch, a pitch is a short description of a writer’s book usually created with the intention of sparking the interest of a literary agent or editor.